A Detailed List with Photos

 The Plant List -Annual Bedding Plants To Blend In The Garden

 Here are plants in the Annual Bedding category.
-Each is presented in alphabetical order with the common name(s), botanical name, size, color options, and light requirements; This should help you make a preliminary shopping list for yourself.
+Each is presented in alphabetical order with the common name(s), botanical name, size, color options, and light requirements; The list should help you make a preliminary shopping list for yourself.
 You should find a good selection of annuals in all hardiness zones.
 You can link to the detailed description of each plant which will give you considerably more information.
 I will keep adding to this list.

 White, Blue, Lavender